lilyloi/DisasterResponse/README.md

 ### Additional Material

 In the **data** and **model** folder you can find Jupyter notebooks that will help you understand how the model works step by step:
-1. **ETL Preparation Notebook**: an implemented ETL pipeline which extracts, transforms, and load raw dataset into a cleaned dataset.
+1. **ETL Preparation Notebook**: an implemented ETL pipeline which extracts, transforms, and loads raw dataset into a cleaned dataset.
 2. **ML Pipeline Preparation Notebook**: analyzing machine learning models through NLP process to find the final model.
 3. **ML Pipeline Final Notebook**: the final machine learning model used for web app.